 As previously stated, the order in which amino acids occur in proteins is determined by the genetic code.
-The surrounding chemical environment, which is primarily composed of water (and other solvents) at different concentrations and temperatures, and the amino acid side chains, determine the way in which these are arranged in space relative to each other [20].
+The surrounding chemical environment, which is primarily composed of water (and other solvents) at different concentrations and temperatures, and the amino acid side chains, determine the way in which these are arranged in space relative to each other [18].
 In other words, amino acid chains do not fold at random.
-The basic structures that form are known as sheets (betasheets), helices (alpha-helices) and turns or coils as shown in
+The basic structures that form are known as sheets (betasheets), helices (alpha-helices) and turns or coils as shown in Fig. 10.

-Fig. 9.
 These are also known as basic secondary structures.

-Fig. 8 (a) The original structures of a protein structures in the database, (b) the predicted structure using Hidden Markov model for hemoglobin, insulin & albumin respectively for colored images.
+Fig. 9 (a) &(c) the original structure of one of Hemoglobin structures in the database, (b) &(d) the predicted structure using Hidden Markov model for colored images.